danilop/yas3fs/README.md

     mkdir LOCAL-PATH
     ./yas3fs.py LOCAL-PATH --url=s3://BUCKET/PATH --topic TOPIC-ARN --new-queue --region eu-west-1

-If something does not work as expected you can use the "-d" option to run in foreground in debug mode.
+If something does not work as expected you can use the `-d` option to run in foreground in debug mode.

 **Unmount**